English Trifle

 Cynthia

-Christmas Trifle is a classic English dessert with layers of pound cake, crème anglaise, fresh fruit, and whipped cream.
-This holiday trifle, adapted from Emeril Lagasse, uses raspberries and poached pears, making it as delicious as it is beautiful.
+English Trifle is a classic dessert with layers of pound cake, crème anglaise, fresh fruit, and whipped cream.
+This trifle, adapted from Emeril Lagasse, uses raspberries and poached pears, making it as delicious as it is beautiful.

 5 from 130 votes